The ultra-conservative American radicals infiltrating the Tory party

 But the statement insists that nationalism can “offer a sound basis for conciliation and unity” between people of different races, and respects the “unique needs of particular minority communities”.

-The Independent understands that no MPs were paid for their appearances, although several spokespeople did not answer questions on how they came to be invited to speak - and why they agreed.
+The Independent understands that no MPs were paid to appear at the conference, although several spokespeople did not answer questions on how the MPs concerned had come to be invited to speak – or why they had agreed to do so.

-When asked why the Conservative Party’s position on the conference had changed since Mr Kawczynski was censured in 2020, a spokesperson at its headquarters only pointed to previous comments from Downing Street.
+When asked why the Conservative Party’s position on the conference had changed since Mr Kawczynski was censured in 2020, a spokesperson at the party’s headquarters only pointed to previous comments from Downing Street.

-During a press conference on Tuesday, Rishi Sunak’s official spokesman told reporters that despite the content of MPs’ speeches and the conference organisers’ stance on gay marriage there was “no change to government policy.”
+During a press conference on Tuesday, Rishi Sunak’s official spokesperson told reporters that, despite the content of MPs’ speeches and the conference organisers’ stance on gay marriage, there was “no change to government policy”.

 Join our commenting forum